taldoron84/xap-docs-sbp/first-real-time-big-data-analytics-app.markdown

 {{% section %}}
 {{% column width="90%" %}}
-To implement our solution, we use Cassandra (or a local file) as the historical data tier and build a XAP application that processes and persists the data in real-time using the following modules:
+We use a local file to store the historical data.
+XAP will process and persist the data in real-time using the following modules:
 {{% /column %}}
 {{% column width="10%" %}}
 {{%popup   "/attachment_files/twitter_topo.png"%}}
 {{% /column %}}
 {{% /section %}}

-- The processor module is a XAP [processing unit]({{%latestjavaurl%}}/the-processing-unit-structure-and-configuration.html) that contains the Space and performs the real-time workflow of processing the incoming tweets.
+- The **processor** module is a XAP [processing unit]({{%latestjavaurl%}}/the-processing-unit-structure-and-configuration.html) that contains the Space and performs the real-time workflow of processing the incoming tweets.
 The processing of data objects is performed using event containers.

-- The feeder module is implemented as a processing unit.
+- The **feeder** module is implemented as a processing unit.
 It is simulating tweets , converting them to Space Documents objects and writes them to the Space.
 This in turn invokes the relevant event processors on the processor module.

-- The  common module including items that are shared between the feeder and the processor modules (e.g. common interfaces, shared data model, etc.).
+- The **common** module including items that are shared between the feeder and the processor modules (e.g. common interfaces, shared data model, etc.).

 # Building the Application